conotoium/ContoMail/README.md

 - [ ] Ensure secure user data storage
 - [ ] Create a way for effective app integration into the system.
 - [ ] Add a way for effective email storage.

+# Features
+Again, a wip.
+See [Goals](#Goals), above.

+# Installation
+Because this is a wip, Installation atm is simplw to just grab this repo and run it.